 The components of a successful team player include requesting and fulfilling a specific role, making a plan, negotiating, persuading, managing frustration, maintaining a proper tone and volume of voice, resolving conflicts, making suggestions, tolerating the suggestions of others, and developing solutions to common problems.
 In addition, the prompting and teaching of appropriate social language is continuously maintained throughout all cooperative activities.
 Since working on a group activity is an advanced social skill, each child will be evaluated for prerequisite skills prior to participation.

 Have questions?
 Want to sign up for a social skills group?
 Call, email, or fill out the contact form in the Contact Us section.
-Also see our Common Questions section for additional information about our programs.
+Also see our FAQ's section for additional information about our programs.